Center of Excellence in Urology & Men's Health

 01

-MRI or ultrasound to map extent of foreign material and tissue damage.
+Thorough physical examination and imaging (MRI or ultrasound) to map the extent of foreign material and tissue damage.

 02